DockittDockitt

 Can someone remove a watermark I've added to a PDF?

-A text watermark embedded directly into a PDF's page content — as opposed to a simple annotation layer — is significantly harder to remove than it might appear.
-While professional PDF editors like Adobe Acrobat Pro can attempt to remove watermarks, the process is time-consuming, imperfect on complex page backgrounds, and leaves traces.
-For most use cases — marking documents as draft or confidential, deterring casual copying, or asserting ownership — an embedded text watermark is an effective deterrent.
-If your use case requires tamper-proof watermarking with legal guarantees, a document DRM solution would provide stronger protection.
+A text watermark embedded directly into a PDF's page content is significantly harder to remove than it might appear.
+While professional PDF editors like Adobe Acrobat Pro can attempt to remove watermarks, the process is time-consuming and imperfect on complex page backgrounds.
+For most use cases marking documents as draft or confidential, deterring casual copying, or asserting ownership an embedded text watermark is an effective deterrent.

 What should I do if I forgot the password on a PDF I own?

 Unfortunately, if you have forgotten the password on an encrypted PDF and no longer have the original unprotected file, recovery is extremely difficult.
 The 128-bit encryption used in modern PDFs is designed to be computationally infeasible to brute-force without the correct password.
-If you have the original source file — for example the Word document or design file the PDF was exported from — the simplest solution is to re-export it as a new PDF and set a new password.
-Going forward, storing passwords in a dedicated password manager (such as 1Password, Bitwarden, or Apple Keychain) prevents this situation entirely.
+If you have the original source file, the simplest solution is to re-export it as a new PDF and set a new password.
+Going forward, storing passwords in a dedicated password manager prevents this situation entirely.

 Can I add both a watermark and a password to the same PDF?

-Yes, but you need to do it in two steps since each operation is a separate tool.
+Yes, but you need to do it in two steps.
 First, add the watermark using the Watermark PDF tool and download the result.
 Then, upload the watermarked PDF to the Protect PDF tool and set a password.
 The final file will have both the embedded watermark and password protection.